One of the best Alpinas we miss out on in the U.S. is the B3 based on the BMW 3-Series.

 According to our photographer, the dash was completely covered, which makes sense as the updated 3-Series is expected to benefit from a new dash possibly with floating screens similar to what we see in the battery-electric i4.
 This should also make it into the updated B3.

 It isn't clear what mechanical mods are planned.
-The current B3 is powered by the same 3.0-liter turbocharged inline-6 normally found in the M340i.
-The engine in the B3 is aided by a pair of turbochargers to deliver 462 hp and a massive 516 lb-ft of torque.
+The current B3 is powered by the same 3.0-liter turbocharged inline-6 normally found in the M3 and M4.
+The engine delivers 462 hp and a massive 516 lb-ft of torque in the B3.
 With such numbers, owners enjoy 0-60 mph acceleration approaching 4.0 seconds and a top speed in excess of 186 mph.

 Completing the mechanical package is an 8-speed automatic and all-wheel-drive system.